michelle-loi/Hairmonize/frontend/README.md

 you can read more about it below)
 3) enter command: npm install
 4) enter command: npm start
+5) cd into the backend and run npm i express mysql nodemon

 In backend make a new file called database.js and inside it put where password is you local password.